-You can tailor your Income Protection cover to meet your needs by:
+You can change your Income Protection cover to meet your needs by:

-- Changing your level of cover (up to certain limits) - Choosing your 'waiting period' and 'benefit period' (please note that 'police officers' are not able to tailor their 'waiting periods' or 'benefit periods') - Applying an 'occupational rating' to your cover - Cancelling some or all of your cover
+- Changing your level of cover (up to certain limits) - Choosing your 'waiting period' and 'benefit period' (please note that 'police officers' are not able to change their 'waiting periods' or 'benefit periods') - Applying an 'occupational rating' to your cover - Cancelling some or all of your cover

 You will find information about these options in the following pages.
+Please see page 9 for information on cancelling some or all of your cover.